tyler-lemke/Presentations/Creating A Mobile App MVP/Creating A Mobile App MVP.md

   - Platform Maturity

   <!--
   Platform Maturity - How long has it been around - reverse side, is it getting long in the tooth -->

 # Caveat Emptor
  - Not an expert
+ - Its hard to compare all the platforms
  - Prototype or Die
  - Just a starting point